easy2stake/poktsnap/README.md

 Download POKT snapshots from Stratos Decentralized Storage - quick and simple.

+---

+## 🚀 Quick Download Only?

-> **Just need to download a snapshot?** If you're looking to simply download a POKT snapshot without running a persistent node, use the [oneshot-downloader tool](./oneshot-downloader/README.md) instead.
+**If you just want to download a POKT snapshot without running a persistent node**, check out the **[oneshot-downloader tool →](./oneshot-downloader/README.md)**

+It's a simpler, one-time download solution that doesn't require maintaining a running SDS node.

+---

 ## Prerequisites